10 Government Grants for Dental Implants | Apply | Requirements

 This government grant covers different aspects of primary healthcare, including dental care.

-Here, local clinics and health centers are places to go for inquiries.
-Not all local clinics and health centers will be enrolled under the Bureau of Primary Health Care’s grant program.
+Here, local clinics and health centers are the primary sources for inquiries.
+Not all local clinics and health centers will be eligible for enrollment under the Bureau of Primary Health Care’s grant program.

 vii.
 The Social Security Disability Insurance (SSDI)

 That said, you’ll need to make inquiries as there might be limited coverage.
-You are not assured of getting dental implant grants.
+You are not guaranteed to receive dental implant grants.

 viii.
 Ryan White HIV/AIDS Program